cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Some applications may require that participants only process messages of a certain structure.
-For example, in digital currency applications wherein multiple participants may collectively sign a transaction, it is reasonable to require that each signer check the input message to be a syntactically valid transaction.
+For example, in digital currency applications wherein multiple participants may collectively sign a transaction, it is reasonable to require that each participant check the input message to be a syntactically valid transaction.

-As another example, use of threshold signatures in {{?TLS=RFC8446}} to produce signatures of transcript hashes might require the signers receive the source handshake messages themselves, and recompute the transcript hash which is used as input message to the signature generation process, so that they can verify that they are signing a proper TLS transcript hash and not some other data.
+As another example, use of threshold signatures in {{?TLS=RFC8446}} to produce signatures of transcript hashes might require the participants receive the source handshake messages themselves, and recompute the transcript hash which is used as input message to the signature generation process, so that they can verify that they are signing a proper TLS transcript hash and not some other data.